aurowora/staff-request-bot/README.md

 ~removeBoard #requests

+#### Missing Features

+- Attachments are not archived when a message is moved to #archive
+- There is minimal logging currently

 ### License

 This package is released under the terms of the MIT license.
 Please see LICENSE.txt for more information.